Ben Carter (basketball)

-Ben Joshua Carter (בן קרטר; born August 22, 1994) is an American-Israeli basketball player for Hapoel Eilat of the Israel Basketball Premier League.
+Ben Joshua Carter (Hebrew: בן קרטר; born August 22, 1994) is an American-Israeli basketball player who plays for Maccabi Tel Aviv of the Israel Basketball Premier League and the EuroLeague.
 He plays the power forward position.

 Early and personal life

 Carter was born in Tel Aviv, Israel, and is Jewish.
 He said that the fact that he is Israeli "means a lot.
 I take pride in my Israeli citizenship, my Israeli heritage, even though I haven’t lived there my whole life.
 I was born there.
 I still have roots there.
 I still take pride in my culture.
 Just to be able to represent my country whenever I can, every time I step out on the court, it’s really an honor."

 Carter's parents are Mike and Israeli-born Hadar, a former lieutenant in the Israeli Army.
 His father, Mike Carter, played one of his 17 professional seasons for Hapoel Jerusalem (1988–89), and played 13 seasons in Israel in total.
 Carter also played 13 seasons in Tel Aviv, before the family relocated to Las Vegas, Nevada.
 His father coached him growing up and playing for the Las Vegas Lakers on the AAU circuit.